 At Rice, Alex will expand his research into the anthropology of hospitality, technology, and time.
 His new research project investigates how shifting techniques and temporalities of travel affect aging communities within globalizing South Korea.
 Additionally, he will co-teach ASIA 295 Introduction to Transnational Asian Studies (the introductory course for the Asian Studies major) with Professor Sonia Ryang.
 Together, they are conducting an ethnographic project on Houston-based Korean Americans’ views on potential reunification of the two Koreas.

-Alex has published in The Asia Pacific Journal of Anthropology, as well as a chapter in Rowman & Littlefield’s Anthropology of Tourism: Heritage, Mobility, and Society series.
-In addition to working as a researcher, he has taught undergraduate courses on sociocultural anthropology, biological anthropology, and Asian American Studies.
-Currently, he serves as Media Strategist for City & Society.
-His other academic and popular media publications can be found on his website: www.alexjslee.com.
+Alex has published articles in The Asia Pacific Journal of Anthropology and Kalfou: A Journal of Comparative and Relational Ethnic Studies (forthcoming) as well as a chapter in Rowman & Littlefield’s Anthropology of Tourism: Heritage, Mobility, and Society series.
+He serves as Media Strategist for City & Society, and his other publications can be found on his website: www.alexjslee.com.